 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

 The Work History Report is a 10-page form that gives the Disability Determination Services (DDS) a comprehensive picture of the work activities you’ve been able to do in the past and what transferable skills you may have for other jobs.
-The form asks various questions about duties performed in your previous six jobs.
+The form asks questions about the duties you performed in your work over the past five years.

 Note: The DDS is responsible for reviewing your Social Security Disability Insurance application to decide whether your disability qualifies you for benefits.
-After its review, your application goes back to the Social Security Administration (SSA).
+After review, your application is returned to the Social Security Administration (SSA).

 Are you still working on your disability application?
 You may also like our complete guide to the disability application form (Form SSA-16).